cosmos/interchain-security/docs/testnet/start-testnet-tutorial.md

 The command below initializes the node's configuration files along with a initial genesis file (`${PROV-NODE-DIR}/config/genesis.json`).
-The `$PROV-NODE-MONIKER` argument is a public moniker that will identify your validator, i.e. `provider-validator`).
+The `$PROV-NODE-MONIKER` argument is a public moniker that will identify your validator, i.e. `provider-coordinator`).
 Additionally, in this guide the provider and consumer chains id are self-titled but can be changed arbitrarly.

 ```
-PROV-NODE-MONIKER=provider-node-moniker
+PROV-NODE-MONIKER=provider-coordinator
 PROV-CHAIN-ID=provider

 interchain-security-pd init $PROV-NODE-MONIKER --chain-id $PROV-CHAIN-ID --home $PROV-NODE-DIR